NikitaP2001/hep-score-energy/README.md

 Set the number of threads that the benchmark container will execute
 ##### copies
 INTEGER; default set by container - saturates host
+The number of copies of the benchmark to run
 ##### debug
 BOOL ; default = false
 Enable debugging output for the benchmark container